Darijo Srna: 2014 World Cup

 On 6 February 2013, Srna won his 100th cap in a friendly match against South Korea at Craven Cottage, London, thereby equalling Dario Šimić as Croatia's most capped player.
 In that match, Srna also scored his 20th international goal.

 Croatia qualified for the 2014 World Cup, where Srna served as team captain for his second official international tournament, after Euro 2012.
 Croatia finished third in the group behind Brazil and Mexico and therefore failed to qualify for the next stage.

 Euro 2016

-At Euro 2016 in France, Srna, once again as team captain, played in Croatia's first group stage match against Turkey.
+At Euro 2016 in France, Srna, once again serving as team captain, played in Croatia's first group-stage match against Turkey.
 Shortly after the match, however, he returned to Croatia upon the news of his father's death during the match.
 He returned to France to finish the tournament afterwards, to abide by his father's dying wish.
 Croatia reached the knock-out phase of the tournament, but lost 1–0 to Portugal through an extra-time Ricardo Quaresma goal.

 Srna amassed 134 caps and 22 goals for Croatia, which made him the country's most capped player at the time of his retirement.
 He held this record for over eight years, until it was overtaken by Luka Modrić in 2021.